For DonorsFor Applicants

 Bio

 Hi there!
 I'm Pamela.
 I will be a student at Davenport University this Fall 2024, transferring from Grand Rapids Community College.
 I'm working towards a degree in Secondary Education with a focus on Math.
 In my free time, I love trying new activities with my siblings like kayaking, exploring trails, tasting different cultural foods, and swimming.
 I also enjoy daily walks with my dog, going to the gym with friends and family, and spending time with kids.
 As a full-time University student, I'm trying my best to figure what how to pay for college.
 I'm proud to be a Mexican-American and a first-generation college student.
-I work part-time and am looking to go to school full-time, paying for my education myself.
+I work part-time and am attending to go to school full-time, paying for my education out of my pocket.

 Education